rampal-punia/python-tutorials/args_kwargs/readme.md

 ### Add multiple students with single function call.
 Passing `any number of keyword arguments` to a function:

-Let's modify the same `add_student_marks` function to receive any number of student in a single function call.
+Let's modify the same `add_student_marks` function to receive any number of students in a single function call.
 The above function can be modified to accept any number of keyword arguments with the help of `**kwargs`.

 Example: With `**kwargs`.
 ```python